 More generations pass and the sculpture of Soln is now on display in a glass case.
 A docent explains to a group of school boys that the rare piece comes from a culture about which little is known except that they may have worshipped trees.
 Like the soldiers, all of the bored schoolboys have the same face.
 But one of them lingers in front of Soln, affected by some unidentifiable emotion.
 He writes a paragraph down in his notebook and Soln’s dream somehow lives again.

-Read by children, “Soln’s Dream” is the story of a girl’s dream and quest for answers.
+Read by children, “Soln’s Dreams” is the story of a girl’s dream and quest for answers.
 Read by adults, this tale about loss—the loss of individuality, language, and even whole cultures—speaks to our present day.
-It also addresses the power of a work of art to exist even beyond the loss of its context and to convey the meaning and emotion that help Soln to achieve her own kind of immortality.
+It also addresses the power of a work of art to exist even beyond the loss of its original context.
+In the end, Soln achieves her own kind of immortality.

 A Quiet Place (102 words)